crystal-xu/KBEnrichment/README.md

 $ cd ..
 ```

-In order to process the datasets, they should first be transformed into the PubTator format.
-The run the processing scripts as follows:
+In order to process the datasets, two datasets should first be transformed into the PubTator format.

+Run the processing scripts as follows:

 ```
 $ sh process_docred.sh #DocRED